Fuechs/Fux/docs/CONTRIBUTING.md

         if (...)
 ```

-- If functions just have on short statement, it is ok to define everything in one line.
+- If functions just have one short statement, it is ok to write everything in one line.

 ```cpp
 bool someCheck() { return a == b; }